"Let's build a new world order together!"

 You wake up screaming, "Love, love!
 Roses mean looo—"

 You throw on the lamp and snatch up the poem.

 Yes!
 It all makes perfect sense now!
-It is a love poem--addressed to you!
-The other ENFJ has fallen in love with your irresistable perfection, your kind-hearted nature, your loving compassion, and your deep, mystical insight into the world.
+It is a love poem—addressed to you!
+The other ENFJ has fallen in love with your irresistible perfection, your compassionate spirit, and your deep, mystical insight into the world.
 Clearly she doesn't know you at all.